-178 Resolution 2626 (2022), para.
+&lt;sup>179 Resolution 2626 (2022), paras.
 5 (a) and (b).

-179 Ibid., para.
+&lt;sup>180 Ibid., para.
 5 (c).

-180 Ibid., para.
+&lt;sup>181 Ibid., para.
 5 (d).

-181 Ibid., para.
+&lt;sup>182 Ibid., para.
 5 (e).

-and reprisals committed against women, including those who are journalists or health-care and humanitarian workers.182 The Council further requested UNAMA to monitor and report on violations and abuses against children and support efforts to strengthen the protection of children.183
+mainstreaming as a cross-cutting issue throughout the implementation of its mandate, support and promote gender equality, the empowerment and the full protection of the human rights of women and girls, including education, and engaging with diverse Afghan women's organizations and networks, as well as to monitor and report specifically on violations, abuses and reprisals committed against women, journalists, health care and humanitarian workers.
+The Council also requested UNAMA to monitor and report on violations and abuses against children and support efforts to strengthen the protection of children.

-As part of the efforts of UNAMA to support regional cooperation, the Council added the task of facilitating coordinated approaches by countries and organizations in the region to contribute to a stable and prosperous Afghanistan.184 Moreover, the Council requested UNAMA to support, within its mandate, existing mechanisms to improve the overall security situation in Afghanistan, provide assessments of the explosive ordnance threat and its impact on civilians, including children, advise and coordinate explosive ordnance threat mitigation measures, and support regional and international efforts to prevent and address the illicit trade in and destabilizing accumulation of small arms and light weapons.185 Lastly, the Council requested UNAMA to coordinate the overall risk management approach of the United Nations in Afghanistan, including the risk of aid diversion.186
+As part of the efforts of UNAMA to support regional cooperation, the Council added the task of facilitating coordinated approaches by countries and organizations in the region to contribute to a stable and prosperous Afghanistan.
+Moreover, the Council requested UNAMA to support, within its mandate, existing mechanisms to improve the overall security situation in Afghanistan, provide assessments of the explosive ordnance threat and its impact on civilians, including children, advise and coordinate explosive ordnance threat mitigation measures, and support regional and international efforts to prevent and address the illicit trade in and destabilizing accumulation of small arms and light weapons.
+Finally, the Council requested UNAMA to coordinate the overall risk management approach of the United Nations in Afghanistan, including the risk of aid diversion.

-The Council also stressed in the resolution the critical importance of a continued presence of UNAMA and other United Nations agencies, funds and programmes across Afghanistan, and called upon all relevant Afghan political actors and stakeholders, including relevant authorities, as needed, as well as international actors to coordinate with the Mission in the implementation of its mandate and to ensure the safety, security and freedom of movement of United Nations and associated personnel throughout the country.187
+The Council also stressed in the resolution the critical importance of a continued presence of UNAMA and other United Nations agencies, funds and programmes across Afghanistan, and called upon all relevant Afghan political actors and stakeholders, including relevant authorities as needed, as well as international actors to coordinate with the Mission in the implementation of its mandate and to ensure the safety, security and freedom of movement of United Nations and associated personnel throughout the country.

-Lastly, by an exchange of letters dated 31 August and 2 September 2022 with the President of the Council,188 the Secretary-General appointed Roza Otunbayeva as his Special Representative for Afghanistan and Head of UNAMA.
+Finally, by an exchange of letters dated 31 August and 2 September 2022 with the President of the Council, the Secretary-General appointed Ms. Roza Otunbayeva as his Special Representative for Afghanistan and Head of UNAMA.